Three days of my tree crew view

 The removal progressed bit by bit, with help from the cherry picker (bucket truck).
 The crew's greatest care was in staying 10' away from power line, which they did well in a tight situation.

-These Day 1 photos show, perhaps, why I was obsessed with the crew's work: I could see nothing else from almost every room in my house!
-Honestly, it was fascinating.
+These Day 1 photos show why I was obsessed with the crew's work: I could see nothing else from almost every room in my house!
+It was riveting.

 The photos show progress of removals, bit by bit.